-13.5.2.3 Vehicles of Type C
+13.5.2.4 Vehicles of Type C

-• Two ambulance personnel or paramedics of whom one would be the driver and the other would be a person capable of giving first aid
+Two ambulance personnel or paramedics of whom one would be the driver and the other would be a person capable of giving first aid.

-- Stretcher

-- Oxygen supply

-- Equipment to immobilise limbs and spine (including cervical spine)

-- First aid medicaments and materials

-- Radio communication with Race Control and the CMO - Visible and audible signals
+- Stretcher - Oxygen supply - Equipment to immobilise limbs and spine (including cervical spine) - First aid medicaments and materials Technical equipment: - Radio communication with Race Control and the CMO - Visible and audible signals

-13.5.2.4 Helicopter
+13.5.2.5 Helicopter

 A helicopter, which is normally required must be fully equipped with adequate personnel and equipment and be appropriately licensed for the relevant country and flown by an experienced pilot familiar with medical air evacuation and the potential landing sites.
 The medical personnel - doctor and paramedic(s) or equivalent - should be qualified in and able to carry out emergency treatment and resuscitation.
 The helicopter should be of a design and size that will allow continuing resuscitation of an injured rider during the journey.
-It should be positioned close to the medical centre such that an ambulance journey between medical centre and helicopter is not necessary (compulsory in GP, SBK) or depending on the legislation of the relevant country and the location of the event be available "on call."
+It should be positioned close to the medical centre such that an ambulance journey between medical centre and helicopter is not necessary (compulsory in GP, SBK & EWC) or depending on the legislation of the relevant country and the location of the event be available "on call."

-In GP & SBK, it is permissible for the helicopter to leave the circuit to transfer an injured rider to hospital without the need to stop the event with the agreement of the Chief Medical Officer, Medical Director, FIM SBK Medical Director, FIM Medical Officer and Race Director providing that it will have returned to the circuit within the time required to prepare a further rider for transfer by helicopter.
+With the agreement of the Chief Medical Officer, Medical Director, FIM SBK & EWC Medical Director, FIM Medical Officer and Race Director In GP, SBK and EWC, it is permissible for the helicopter to leave the circuit to transfer an injured rider to hospital without the need to stop the event, providing that it will have returned to the circuit within the time required to prepare a further rider for transfer by helicopter.
 If the distance to hospital by air or severe weather does not permit this a further helicopter "on site" may be required.
-In these circumstances or if the weather conditions or other factors prevent the use of the helicopter after consultation between the CMO, Medical Director, FIM SBK Medical Director, FIM Medical Officer and FIM Medical Representative further transfers may be undertaken by road by emergency ambulance providing the hospital is in reasonable distance.
+In these circumstances or if the weather conditions or other factors prevent the use of the helicopter after consultation between the CMO, Medical Director, FIM SBK & EWC Medical Director, FIM Medical Officer and FIM Medical Representative further transfers may be undertaken by road by emergency ambulance providing the hospital is in reasonable distance.
 The designated hospital should normally be within 20 minutes by air and 45 minutes by road.
 If the hospital is not within a reasonable distance of the event and transfer by helicopter is not possible, consideration should be given to stopping the event.
 To ensure the availability of a helicopter at all times during the event, it is recommended that 2 helicopters be available.